trufnetwork/node/deployments/infra/README.md

     docker pull <latest-image>
     ```

-4. Tag the image as `tsn:local`
+4. Tag the image as `tn:local`

     ```bash
-    docker tag <latest-image> tsn:local
+    docker tag <latest-image> tn:local
     ```

-5. Restart the systemd service that runs the TSN node:
+5. Restart the systemd service that runs the TN node:

     ```bash
-    sudo systemctl restart tsn-db-app.service
+    sudo systemctl restart tn-db-app.service
     ```

 This process ensures that your node is running the latest version of the software while maintaining the pre-configured setup.